southy404/openblob/README.md

 - Commands are **fuzzy matched** — exact wording is not required
 - Language can be mixed (German + English)
 - Context is used to resolve intent (e.g. browser vs app vs game)
 - Some commands adapt based on the current active application
+- Some actions (like YouTube playback) use **keyboard-level control** instead of UI clicking for higher reliability
+- Commands like `play`, `pause`, or `skip` adapt based on current context (e.g. active YouTube tab)
+- Daily queries (time, weather, clothing) are handled locally and designed for quick interactions

 > Example:
 > `youtube lofi beats`